emrepun/StickyTabBarViewController/README.md

 ```ruby
 pod 'StickyTabBarViewController', '0.0.3'
 ```
-(Latest version is 0.0.3, although there is a tag with higher version number)
+(Latest version is 0.0.3, although there is a tag with higher version number (1.0.2))

 ## Usage